Strategies

 There must be enough PrEP in the body to effectively prevent HIV.
 That’s why it’s important that we stick to one of the PrEP methods that have been shown to work.
 When taken as prescribed, PrEP can prevent up to 99% of HIV transmissions.

-Remember, PrEP is different from PEP.
+Remember, PrEP is different from [tooltips content=”Medications that can prevent acquiring HIV if started within 72 hours after coming into contact with HIV.”]PEP[/tooltips].
 We also need to remember that PrEP doesn’t prevent other STIs.

 Studies have shown that for cis guys who are looking, PrEP is also effective as an HIV prevention strategy for sex when taken in a specific way before and after sex.
 Read more about “PrEP on-demand” here.